What everyone is saying about professional apps

 As found in the 2016 survey, most respondents are already using apps on a day-to-day basis, so there is strong demand for such capabilities.
 This is encouraging and reveals a market ripe for development by providing great apps for professional users.

-The new finding of the 2017 survey was that there are great opportunities for integrated messaging apps that are tailored for the needs of public safety and other professional users.
+The new finding in the 2017 report was that there are great opportunities for integrated messaging apps that are tailored for the needs of public safety and other professional users.

 Some 48 of the respondents named the applications they use.
 A wide variety of applications were mentioned, with the top three most popular in this list being WhatsApp, email and maps/positioning.
 Video was mentioned only three times.
 This could represent a market opportunity for developers who can offer effective apps that can help organisations take advantage of the benefits of video.